-At just 346 square miles and a population of less than 60k, County Carlow is one of the smallest counties in all of Ireland.
+County Carlow, at just 346 square miles and a population of less than 60k, is one of the smallest counties in all of Ireland.
 But this Leinster county still has plenty to offer!

 With gardens, castles, ancient dolmens, and even its own museum, there’s lots to see and do in County Carlow, also known as “The Dolmen County,” a nod to its archaeological wonders.
 Located to the southeast of the gateway county of Dublin, County Carlow is a great jumping-off point for exploring Ireland’s off-the-beaten-track destinations.

 Here are the must-see spots in County Carlow!